jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-3/index.md

 ## Issue: Large inlined blurry image

 The performance issues the Red Bull site has with images are pretty well disguised using a low-quality inlined image, but with a `blur(7px)` effect.
+Unfortunately the image they use isn't an accurate preview of the image being loaded, as it's cropped incorrectly, so there's a jump when the final version loads.
+However, I really like this method, as it provides more structure than something like a [BlurHash](https://blurha.sh/), but it does use more bytes.

+Their blurred images are 6kB each, which is quite a lot to inline, especially when the well-optimised mobile version of the image is only around twice the size.
+150x150 is also an odd choice for creating a tiny JPEG, since JPEG is encoded in 8x8 blocks.
+If you're interested in details like this, [I gave a talk on how JPEG works](https://www.youtube.com/watch?v=F1kYBnY6mwg&t=294s).

+Anyway, I had a play around to see what I could do with 1kB:

 <figure class="full-figure max-figure">
 <script type="component">{
   "module": "shared/demos/2020/avif-has-landed/ImageTabs",
   "props": {
-    "ratio": 0.5,
+    "ratio": 1.500535906,
-    "initial": 2,
+    "initial": 3,
-    "maxWidth": 360,
     "images": [
-      ["Full AVIF (asset-pretty-size:./img-optim/red-bull-main.avif)", "asset-url:./img-optim/red-bull-main.avif"],
+      ["Full image", "asset-url:./img-optim/red-bull-blur-2-original.avif"],
       ["Original 150x150 JPEG, blurred (asset-pretty-size:./img-optim/red-bull-blur.jpg)", "asset-url:./img-optim/red-bull-blur.jpg", { "backdropFilter": "blur(7px)" }],
+      ["48x32 JPEG, blurred (asset-pretty-size:./img-optim/red-bull-blur-2.jpg)", "asset-url:./img-optim/red-bull-blur-2.jpg", { "backdropFilter": "blur(9px)" }],
-      ["96x192 AVIF, blurred (asset-pretty-size:./img-optim/red-bull-blur.avif)", "asset-url:./img-optim/red-bull-blur.avif", { "backdropFilter": "blur(6px)" }],
+      ["80x56 WebP, blurred (asset-pretty-size:./img-optim/red-bull-blur-2.webp)", "asset-url:./img-optim/red-bull-blur-2.webp", { "backdropFilter": "blur(6px)" }],
-      ["48x96 WebP, blurred (asset-pretty-size:./img-optim/red-bull-blur.webp)", "asset-url:./img-optim/red-bull-blur.webp", { "backdropFilter": "blur(8px)" }]
+      ["136x91 AVIF, blurred (asset-pretty-size:./img-optim/red-bull-blur-2.avif)", "asset-url:./img-optim/red-bull-blur-2.avif", { "backdropFilter": "blur(6px)" }]
     ]
   }
 }</script>
 </figure>

-Unfortunately the image they use isn't an accurate preview of the image being loaded, as it's cropped incorrectly, so there's a jump when the final version loads.

-However, I really like this method, as it provides more structure than something like a [BlurHash](https://blurha.sh/), but it does use more bytes.

-Their blurred images are 6kB each, which is quite a lot to inline, especially when the well-optimised full version of the image is only around twice the size.
-150x150 is also an odd choice for creating a tiny JPEG, since JPEG is encoded in 8x8 blocks.
-If you're interested in details like this, [I gave a talk on how JPEG works](https://www.youtube.com/watch?v=F1kYBnY6mwg&t=294s).

-AVIF allows you to get under 1kB and still preserve a lot of structure, meaning you don't need to blur as much.
-I created the above image in [Squoosh](https://squoosh.app/) (of course), but I went into the advanced settings of AVIF and disabled subsampling.
-At this kind of resolution, we don't want it to further reduce the colour data.

-AVIF quality becomes useless for this if you go below 800B.
-AVIF has around 500B of headers, so there isn't much room for image data at that point.

-WebP on the other hand can go much smaller and still be somewhat usable in cases like this.
-It suffers from some discolouration due to how WebP always subsamples its colour data, so it needs more blurring to compensate.

-I'm not sure which is best.
-You decide.
+JPEG suffers from heavy blocking artefacts, so I had to increase the blur to hide it.
+WebP is much better, so I was able to go with a higher resolution and less blur.

+If you're going to create super-small images like this, you'll want to disable "chroma subsampling" in the codec.
+Subsampling uses lower-resolution colour data, which usually works well for compression, but it's really noticeable at small sizes like this.

+[Squoosh](https://squoosh.app/) lets you disable subsampling for JPEG and AVIF, but it can't be disabled for WebP, as the format doesn't support it.
+To work around this, the WebP encoder has a "sharp RGB to YUV" option which tries to limit the impact of subsampling at the cost of some colour bleeding.
+I used that option above.

+AVIF does ok here, displaying less noise than WebP, but since the AVIF format has around 300B of headers, we don't really see the usual AVIF 'magic' that we see with other images.

+When it comes to an inline preview like this, you can only pick one image size and format.
+I'd go for the WebP, since it has decent quality and [pretty good support](https://caniuse.com/webp).

 ## How fast could it be?